ggrieff/emory-secrets-mgr/workshop/content/ParameterStore/task3/_index.md

 Now you will establish a new parameter with a new MasterUser password, then you will update your RDS instance to use this new password.
 However, this time you will use the [AWS CLI]() to create the parameter, then update the database with the value.

-Create a new parameter with a secure string.  *Feel free to substitute a password of your choosing.*"
+Create a new parameter with a secure string.  *Feel free to substitute a password of your choosing.
+Only printable ASCII characters besides ‘/’, ‘@’, ‘“’, ' ' may be used.*"
 ```
 aws ssm put-parameter --name NewMasterUserPWD --type=SecureString --value "NewPassword123"
 ```